Emmanuel Joseph Sieyès: Early life

 Emmanuel-Joseph Sieyès was born on 3 May 1748, the fifth child of Honoré and Annabelle Sieyès, in the southern French town of Fréjus.
-Honoré Sieyès was a local tax collector of modest income; although they claimed some noble blood, the family Sieyès were commoners.
-Emmanuel-Joseph received his earliest education from tutors and Jesuits; and later attended the collège of the Doctrinaires of Draguignan.
-His ambition to become a professional soldier was thwarted by frail health, which, combined with the piety of his parents, led to pursuing a religious career; to that effect, the vicar-general of Fréjus aided Emmanuel-Joseph, out of obligation to his father, Honoré.
+Honoré Sieyès was a local tax collector of modest income.
+Although they claimed some noble blood, the family Sieyès were commoners.
+Emmanuel-Joseph received his earliest education from tutors and Jesuits, and later attended the collège of the Doctrinaires of Draguignan.

+His ambition to become a professional soldier was thwarted by frail health, which, combined with the piety of his parents, led to pursuing a religious career.
+To that effect, the vicar-general of Fréjus aided Emmanuel-Joseph, out of obligation to his father, Honoré.

 Education

 Sieyès spent ten years at the seminary of Saint-Sulpice in Paris.
 There, he studied theology and engineering to prepare himself to enter the priesthood.
 He quickly gained a reputation at the school for his aptitude and interest in the sciences, combined with his obsession over the "new philosophic principles" and dislike for conventional theology.

 Sieyès was educated for priesthood in the Catholic Church at the Sorbonne.
-While there, he became influenced by the teachings of John Locke, David Hume, Edward Gibbon, Voltaire, Jean-Jaques Rousseau,Condillac, Quesnay, Mirabeau, Turgot, the Encyclopédistes, and other Enlightenment political thinkers, all in preference to theology.
+While there, he became influenced by the teachings of John Locke, David Hume, Edward Gibbon, Voltaire, Jean-Jacques Rousseau, Denis Diderot, Condillac, Quesnay, Mirabeau, Turgot, the Encyclopédistes, and other Enlightenment political thinkers, all in preference to theology.
 In 1770, he obtained his first theology diploma, ranking at the bottom of the list of passing candidates – a reflection of his antipathy toward his religious education.
 In 1772, he was ordained as a priest, and two years later he obtained his theology license.